AFIT-R/afit-r.github.io/analytics/predictive/model_selection.md

 ##   1.1861142  -0.4714870   0.2748103
 ```

 We could perform the same process using forward and backward stepwise selection and obtain even more options for optimal models.
-For example, if I assess the optimal $C_p$ for forward and backward stepwise we see that they suggest that an 8 variable model minimizes the $C_p$ statistic, similar to the best subset approach above.
+For example, if I assess the optimal $$C_p$$ for forward and backward stepwise we see that they suggest that an 8 variable model minimizes the $$C_p$$ statistic, similar to the best subset approach above.

 ```r